coffeemadd/Natural-Language-Processing/README.md

 ### Information Extraction on Seminars
 Running infoExtraction_ass.py will perform information extraction on around 200 emails containing seminar information.
 It will tag structure points like paragraphs, sentences etc. but more importantly, tag important information about that seminar
-These files can be found in **info_extraction/done/** More information about the way in which the information was extracted can be found in the document titles **Information Extraction of Seminars*
+These files can be found in **info_extraction/done/** More information about the way in which the information was extracted can be found in the document titled **Information Extraction of Seminars**